chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 end
 {% endhighlight %}

-I prefer to _route_ the root to our users#welcome page and users#create will be our POST location.
+I prefer to _route_ the root to our site users#welcome page and users#create will be our POST location.
 There will be no validation on the form and no edit, destroy or show actions for simplicity.
 My user controller has been configured to #create on the POST action and save to the database, simple.
 Success or fail the controller just redirects with a simple flash notice on root (users#welcome).
 Go ahead and test out everything to make sure it’s working as intended.
 All good?
 Time to git.

 Next we generate our mailer: